What are ticks?

 Ticks transmit a number of diseases as a result of feeding off both human and animal hosts.
 Examples include Rocky Mountain Spotted Fever, Lyme Disease, Q Fever, Tularemia, Tick Paralysis and Meningoencephalitis.

 Ticks often prefer certain hosts over others, resulting in names as Deer Tick, Cat Tick, American Dog Tick, Bat Tick, Bird Tick, etc. The family pet is a popular carrier of ticks, which unfortunately results in a tick entering a home.
 After feeding for a few days, a female tick will drop off of her host to lay eggs.
 Ticks seek out tiny crevices in which to store their eggs, which can result in a full-blown infestation of your home.
 Attempting to rid your home of the tick infestation can be difficult and frustrating, as eggs can hatch months later, long after you think you have the situation under control.
-For the best results in combating an tick infestation, contact a professional pest control company.
+For the best results in combating a tick infestation, contact us at Pet Control Solutions, Inc. We have effective pest control solutions to help keep you and your family safe!

 Schedule Your Free Inspection